whale-ynu/MTFM/README.md

 # MTFM
-The pytorch implementation of evaluated models in the paper "Mashup-Oriented Web API Recommendation via Multi-Model Fusion and Multi-Task Learning"  to be published on IEEE Transactions on Services Computing.
-Currently, there are four metrics known as MAP@N, NDCG@N, Precision@N and Recall@N, are used to evaluate the ranking performances of different recommendation models.
+The pytorch implementation of evaluated models in our work:
+Hao Wu, Yunhao Duan, Kun Yue, Lei Zhang.
+Mashup-Oriented Web API Recommendation via Multi-Model Fusion and Multi-Task Learning.
+IEEE Transactions on Services Computing,  Accepted, 2021.

 For the evaluation metric of compatibility (CPB@N) of the candidate set of APIs, please refer to our paper to find the definition.